Super Bowl Gatorade bath color odds: How to bet on popular Patriots vs. Seahawks prop

 CBS Sports expert R.J.
 White shares his betting pick for what sort of Gatorade will be splashed on the Super Bowl-winning coach

 It's one of the great NFL traditions.
 The Super Bowl is all but won.
 The winning sideline is already celebrating, waiting for the final seconds to tick off the clock, and the team's head coach is ambushed with a tidal wave of Gatorade.
-Naturally, as is the case with virtually every aspect of the big game, you can bet on what that Gatorade will be.
-But how should you approach making that bet, if you choose to put money down on a silly prop like Gatorade color or the opening coin toss?
-On Sunday, the Seattle Seahawks take on the New England Patriots in Super Bowl 60, and Seattle is favored by 4.5 points.
+Naturally, as is the case with virtually every aspect of the big game, you can bet on what color that Gatorade will be.
+But how should you approach making that bet, if you choose to put money down on a Super Bowl prop like Gatorade color or the opening coin toss?
+On Sunday, the Seattle Seahawks take on the New England Patriots in Super Bowl 60, and Seattle is favored by 4.5 points, while the over/under is 45.5.

 DraftKings offers odds on the Gatorade shower in certain markets.
 CBS Sports gambling and Fantasy sports managing editor R.J.
 White has been analyzing betting opportunities like the Gatorade shower and the coin toss for years, in addition to being one of SportsLine's top NFL experts -- he's gone 22-15-1 (+545) in his last 38 over/under picks, for instance.
 Now he's sharing his Super Bowl 60 Gatorade shower pick.